 A: To ensure that we continue to produce a high-quality newspaper 7 days a week, the subscription rate is necessary to sustain our business.

-Specially trained representatives of the Arkansas Democrat-Gazette will meet one-on-one with subscribers at a meeting space, or at home if necessary, to show the subscriber how to use the device.
-Digital specialists are also available to assist or answer questions at (501) 378-3865.
+A: Specially trained representatives of the Arkansas Democrat-Gazette will meet one-on-one with subscribers at a meeting space, or at home if necessary, to show the subscriber how to use the device.
+Digital specialists are also available to assist or answer questions at (501)-378-3847.

 A: Normally by 4 a.m.

-Q: Will the yellow racks and convenience stores in the area still be serviced?
+Q Will the convenience stores racks in the area still be serviced?

 A: You may contact an Internet service provider to add Wi-Fi to your home.
 You may also set up wifi hotspot service with a cellular provider.

-A: We will provide a protective case to help keep the equipment safe from physical damage.
+A: We will initially provide a protective case to help keep the equipment safe from physical damage.
 We will not be responsible for physical damage sustained to the equipment.
-Contact us at (501) 378-3865 for troubleshooting or for manufacturer’s defects.
+Contact us at (501)-378-3847 for troubleshooting or for manufacturer’s defects.